 The UKSO is not currently advertising for vacancies.
 We have been made aware that vacancies are being fraudulently advertised for UKSO and have reported this to the police.
 Anyone who has been affected by this should contact Action Fraud on 0300 123 2040 or via https://www.actionfraud.police.uk/.
 Please quote reference number NFRC170902005576.

 The UKSO is an online archive of UK soils data from nine research bodies.
 It provides easy access to fully described datasets allowing everyone to work with the latest UK soil research outputs.

 Knowledge of soil types and properties underpins good soil-management practices allowing us to develop vital strategies for sustainable agricultural production, UK's carbon balance and a wide range of other services e.g. flood prevention.

 The UKSO map viewer can be used by anyone to explore what we already know about UK soils.
 A large quantity of soil datasets (mostly as maps) are available, including soil type and a wide range of physical, chemical and biological properties.
 Each partner organisation has contributed data covering a mix of these topics.
 Users can also view the data within their own mapping software or apps.
 UKSO also acts an archive of soil-related resources and information such as soil apps, publications, events and research projects.

-Availability and widespread, general use of spatial technology in web and mobile applications allows more data to be published more quickly to more users than ever before.
+There is a growing need to understand our soils better and protect them for future generations.
+Availability and general use of spatial technology in web and mobile applications allows more soil data to be published more quickly to more users than ever before.
 Coupled with current trends in government data policies and UK soil research activities, the UKSO is a logical step in harmonising our data and developing new avenues for soil research.
-It has been developed as:
+UKSO has been developed as:

-If you are interested in discussing other potential collaborations please contact Patrick Bell at BGS for technical queries, or David Robinson at CEH or any of the other UKSO partners who have data or regional coverage most relevant to your interests.
+If you are interested in discussing potential collaborations or database contribution please contact Patrick Bell at BGS for technical queries, or David Robinson at CEH or any of the other UKSO partners.